vulkano-rs/vulkano-www/content/guide-fragment-shader.md

 # Fragment shader

-After the vertex shader has run on each vertex, the next step that the GPU performs is to determine which pixels of the target image are within the triangle.
+After the vertex shader has run on each vertex, the next step that the GPU performs is to determine which pixels of the target image are within the shape of the triangle.
+Only these pixels will be modified on the final image.

 > **Note**: More precisely, it is only if the center of a pixel is within the triangle that the
 > GPU considers that the whole pixel is inside.

 <center>![Illustration of which pixels are inside the triangle](/guide-fragment-shader-1.svg)</center>

-Then the GPU takes each of these pixels one by one (the ones in red in the image above) and runs another type of shader named a **fragment shader** which we also need to provide in order to start our draw operation.
+The GPU then takes each of these pixels one by one (the ones in red in the image above) and runs another type of shader named a **fragment shader** which we also need to provide in order to start our draw operation.